 1000 Shillings was born in the Namatala slum.
 While working in Uganda with single mothers, we realized many of the mothers were creative, industrious individuals who had ideas and hopes to start their own businesses – they just lacked the capital to begin.
 1000 Shillings started with the aim of filling this need.

-1000 Shillings became the name of the company based on the amount of money that the average woman in the Namatala slum lives on per day – approximately 1,000 Ugandan Shillings ($.40).
+The Crested Crane is the national bird of Uganda.
+This animal symbolizes the beginnings of 1000 Shillings working with six Ugandan women in the Namatala slum of Uganda.
+1000 Shillings became the name of the company based on the amount of money that the average woman in the Namatala slum lives on per day – approximately 1,000 Ugandan Shillings ($.30).